-Breast Cancer Clinical Trial
+Breast Cancer Surgical Margin Assessment Trial

-In FY19, Optiscan commenced a four stage clinical trial using an Optiscan system to assess breast cancer surgical margin at Hollywood Private Hospital (Western Australia's largest private hospital) with principal investigators Dr Philip Currie, Dr Peter Willsher (Breast Surgeon of the Breast Cancer Research Centre -WA) and Dr Jespal Gill (Anatomical Pathologist and Head of Histopathology of Western Diagnostic Pathology).

-The initial stage of the clinical trial (completed in FY19), focused on examining excised breast tissue specimens by both confocal laser endomicoscopy (CLE) and standard histopathology in order to determine patterns of normal, non-malignant and malignant tissue without impacting the ability to undertake standard histopathology of the same specimens and the trial of multiple imaging techniques and materials.
+During FY20, Optiscan completed the imaging for stages 1 and 2 of its 4 stage breast cancer surgical margin assessment trial.
+As part of this stage of the trial, Optiscan in conjunction with Dr Peter Willsher (Breast Surgeon with the Breast Cancer Research Centre - Western Australia) and Dr Jespal Gill (Consultant Anatomical Pathologist of Western Diagnostic Pathology) examined ex vivo excised breast tissue specimens by both confocal laser endomicroscopy (CLE) and standard histopathology to determine patterns of normal, non-malignant and malignant tissue without impacting the ability to undertake standard histopathology of the same specimens.